 Liberation of the Netherlands Commemorative Pilgrimage

-On the Vimy model, funding will support the participation of selected junior regular force members of the Regiment in a tour of the Canadian battlefields in the Netherlands on the occasion of the 75th anniversary of the liberation of Holland in 2020.
+On the Vimy model, funding will support the participation of selected junior regular force members of the Regiment in a tour of the Canadian battlefields in the Netherlands on the occasion of the 75th Anniversary of the Liberation of Holland (postponed to 2021).

 150th Anniversary of A and B Batteries

 Funding of events, in 2021, in Shilo, Kingston, Quebec City, Ottawa, the United Kingdom and elsewhere commemorating the establishment of A and B Batteries – the first elements of Canada’s professional army.
 Planning is at an early stage; however, one aspect of this project will be the addition to the RCHA Memorial in Kingston of the names of members of RCHA regiments and batteries who died on active service in Korea and Afghanistan.